 A teenage tennis prodigy who became famous for his epic, grueling five-set matches on the global stage.

-Aaron Krickstein exploded onto the professional tennis scene as a lanky teenager, becoming the youngest male to ever win a top-level singles title at age 16.
-His baseline-hugging, relentless style of play earned him the nickname "Marathon Man" for a reason—he specialized in draining, physical battles that tested his own fortitude as much as his opponent's.
-While he never captured a Grand Slam singles title, he consistently ranked among the world's best, reaching the semifinals of the US Open and the Australian Open.
-His career is perhaps best remembered for a specific, dramatic loss: a five-set thriller to Jimmy Connors at the 1991 US Open, where the veteran famously pointed at the teenage Krickstein during his comeback.
-That match cemented his legacy as a central character in one of the sport's most iconic moments.
+Aaron Krickstein became the youngest male to win a top-level singles title at age 16, a record that held for decades.
+His baseline-hugging, relentless style earned him the nickname "Marathon Man"—he specialized in draining, physical battles that tested his own endurance as much as his opponent's.
+Though he never captured a Grand Slam singles title, he consistently ranked among the world's best, reaching the semifinals of the US Open and the Australian Open.
+His career is most remembered for a specific, dramatic loss: a five-set thriller to Jimmy Connors at the 1991 US Open, where the veteran pointed at the teenage Krickstein during his comeback.
+That match secured his place as a central figure in one of the sport's most memorable moments.

 1965–1980